Connect with others who understand.

 Metastasis and Staging

-Metastasis plays a large role in how a tumor is staged.
+Metastasis plays a major role in how a tumor is staged.
 Lung cancer staging is a system that describes how big tumors are and how far they have spread in the body.

-• Nodes — This score describes how many nearby or distant lymph nodes contain cancer cells.
+• Nodes — The N score describes how many nearby or distant lymph nodes contain cancer cells.

 • Metastasis — The M number says whether or not the original tumor has metastasized to other distant organs or tissues.

 Doctors use TNM staging to assign lung cancer an overall stage.
 Non-small cell lung cancer (NSCLC) is staged on a scale from 0 to 4.
+Cancer stages are sometimes written with Roman numerals, as stages I through IV.
 Metastatic NSCLC is stage 4 (stage IV), the most advanced lung cancer stage.
-Small cell lung cancer (SCLC) is divided into two stages.
-Limited stage cancers are located in one area of the chest, and extensive-stage cancers are metastatic.
+Small cell lung cancer (SCLC) is divided into two stages — limited stage and extensive stage.
+Limited-stage cancers are located in one area of the chest, and extensive-stage cancers are metastatic.

 Where Does Lung Cancer Metastasize?

 Doctors look for lung cancer metastases using imaging tests.
-These tests may include computed tomography (CT) scans or magnetic resonance imaging (MRI).
-Imaging tests can detect cancer cells in other locations around the body.
+These tests may include computed tomography (CT scans) or magnetic resonance imaging (MRI).
+Imaging tests can detect cancer cells throughout the body.

-Lung cancer is more likely to metastasize to certain organs or tissues.
-The most common sites for lung cancer metastases are the bone, brain, adrenal gland, liver, and distant lymph nodes.
+Lung cancer may spread to other organs or tissues.
+The most common sites for lung cancer metastases are the bone, brain, adrenal glands, liver, and distant lymph nodes.
 Lung cancer can also metastasize from one lung to the other lung.

-The two main types of lung cancer — non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC) — metastasize to different sites at different rates.
-Within each of these two main groups, different subtypes of lung cancer may be more likely to metastasize to certain tissues.
+The two main types of lung cancer, NSCLC and SCLC, metastasize to different sites at different rates.
+Subtypes of these lung cancers also metastasize to certain tissues.

 Bone Metastases